CN3ves/DataScienceNotes/pages/python.md

 number_five = 5
 n_five = 5
 NumberFive = 5

+# Bad:
+p = 0
+n = "Guido van Rossum"
+b_btls = 99
+# Good:
+position = 0
+name = "Guido van Rossum"
+beer_bottles = 99
 ```

+Naming variables is [more of an art than a science](https://medium.com/@drb/pep-8-beautiful-code-and-the-tyranny-of-guidelines-f96499f5ac17), but as a general rule of thumb, the more the code reads like an English sentence the better chosen are the variable names.

 Variable assignment follows two steps:

   1. Evalute the expression on the right side to a value